Daremonic/payswitch-docs/features/payment-flows-and-management/external-authentication-for-3ds.md

 # ⏭️ External Authentication for 3DS

-Simplify 3DS authentication, stay compliant, offer latest authentication methods to the customers, improve customer experience with Native Challenge and improve conversion rates - All with the Hyperswitch 3DS authentication module
+Simplify 3DS authentication, stay compliant, offer latest authentication methods to the customers, improve customer experience with Native Challenge and improve conversion rates - All with the PaySwitcher 3DS authentication module

 ## Why do we need external authentication?